Constraining superheavy decaying dark matter with directional ultra-high energy gamma-ray limits: Methods

+According to~\cite{Aab:2014bha} and~\cite{Abbasi:2020jgq}, in the case of Pierre Auger Observatory, the pixel size $1.0^{\circ}$.
+In the TA case, pixel size is $3.00^\circ$, $2.92^\circ$, $2.64^\circ$, $2.21^\circ$ and $2.06^\circ$ for energies greater than $10^{18.0}$, $10^{18.5}$, $10^{19.0}$, $10^{19.5}$ and $10^{20.0}$~eV, respectively.
 Comparing of ``deflection distances'' with the mean free path for the inverse Compton scattering (see e.g.~\cite{Lee:1996fp}) is shown in the Figure~\ref{fig:icsbend}.
 The ICS mean free path is shown with solid black line, ``deflection distance'' required to leave TA pixel is shown with solid red line, and for the Auger case -- with dashed red line.
 For the TA case, we conservatively assume the pixel size of $3.00^\circ$.
 One may conclude that for all energies considered, electrons/positrons leave the pixel area faster than they upscatter background photons, thus one can neglect contribution of $e^+e^-$ decay products and secondary $e^+e^-$ produced by interaction of photons with CMB for the directional flux calculation.

 Examples of the propagated $\gamma$-spectra are shown in the Figures~\ref{fig:spectrumseguei} and~\ref{fig:spectrumleot} for the two extreme cases of galaxy location, the closest to Earth, Segue I, located at $23\ \mbox{kpc}$ distance and the furthest, LeoT, located at $407\ \mbox{kpc}$ distance and also for two DM masses: $M_{\chi} = 10^{10}\ \mbox{GeV}$ (left) and $M_{\chi} = 10^{16}\ \mbox{GeV}$ (right).
 One may see, that the further dwarf galaxy is located, the more attenuation affects the spectra at the lower energies, while for the higher energies the propagation effects are negligible.